gravitational/careers/challenges/systems/challenge-2.md

 In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.

-In case of a negative score result, hiring manager will contact you and share a list of the key observations from the team that affected the result.
+In case of a negative score result, the hiring manager will contact you and share a list of the key observations from the team that affected the result.

 # Requirements